anastassiavybornova/bike-node-planner/docs/step02_prepare_data.md

 * Be in a sufficiently high resolution to compute the slope of the network stretches: a resolution of 10 * 10 meters or higher is recommended.

 If no data is provided in the `/dem/` subfolder, the BikeNodePlanner will conduct no elevation analysis.

+## If necessary: simplify network

+to do: provide here instructions on how to simplify network

 ***